drop-games/eb-docs/docs/intro.md

 **Hyperblade** is a competitive free-to-play sword fighting game, as well as a way for players to get real life income by playing the game they like.
 _

 But we are not developing only a game, Hyperblade is a whole new ecosystem built around the idea that players are much more than just a source of revenue.
-We took a whole new approach by putting together decentralization and openness of blockchain with a game that is actually fun to play.
+We took a brand new approach of putting together decentralization and openness of blockchain with a game that is actually fun to play.
 The organization behind the project is Hyperblade DAO, a decentralized autonomous organization.
 This is a new type of entity that puts the community in the forefront, _creating incentives and a sound framework for thousands of people to organize without the need for formal roles or hiearchy_[^1].

 [^1]: https://medium.com/coinmonks/daos-are-the-next-best-thing-4efaff6662f6